cmann1/Javascript-Physics-Library-Tests/README.md

 ## Demos
 - **Basic** - Randomly creates simple bodies.
 - **Constraints** - Compares similar constraints available in each engine.
+- **Ragdoll** - How well does each engine handle rag dolls?
 - **Stress** - Creates a large number of bodies - a good way to measure the performance of each engine.

-A lot of these tests have been adapted from the Nape website.
+A lot of these tests have been adapted from the Nape and Box2DFlash websites.

 ## Libraries
 - **Nape** - http://napephys.com/